-4. Moving the Lift Unit in the Work Area
+Model CLHM-125EX Installation, Operation and Maintenance 4.
+Moving the Lift Unit in the Work Area

-If a lift unit needs to be moved in the work area, either move it manually or with a forklift.
+If a lift unit needs to be moved in the work area, either move it manually (with the handle and wheels) or with a forklift.
 A lift unit can be manually wheeled to the work area over smooth, level surfaces for short distances.
 WARNING!
 Jolting caused by the lift unit's wheels catching on uneven surfaces can cause physical strain and personal injury.
 A lift unit should be transported by forklift if traveling over longer distances and/or rough or uneven surfaces.
 A forklift must also be used if the lift unit is being removed from a pallet (e.g., when the lift unit is shipped to the customer).